5 Hidden Dangers of Varicose Veins

 Home Blog 5 Hidden Dangers of Varicose Veins

 For some people, varicose veins are an unsightly nuisance.
-For others, they can cause leg cramping, aching, heavy or tired legs.
-The latter may be a sign of a more severe problem.
+But for others, they cause leg cramping, aching, or heavy or tired legs.

 Hidden Dangers of Varicose Veins